Oak Knoll After School Sports

 Equal Playing Time Policy

-If we are not careful, the goal of winning can supersede the essential goals of our program.
-This result is unacceptable to the Oak Knoll community.
-We want our teams to be competitive and our children to experience success, but not at the cost of our long-term developmental goals for our children.
+We work hard to ensure that the goal of winning does not supersede the essential goals of our program.
+That result would be unacceptable to the Oak Knoll community.
+We want our teams to be competitive and our children to experience success, but not at the cost of our long-term developmental goals.
 3rd and 4th grade is a time to have the opportunity to learn all aspects of the game and to develop the broadest possible set of fundamental skills.
 “Select” teams and “the best five” play are perfectly fine strategies for older athletes, not for eight and nine year olds.
 At 5th grade we begin the transition to more competitive contests.
 To that effect, the Oak Knoll Playing Time Rules are as follows:

 Teams should be selected so that they are balanced and equal in ability.